May 8-11, 2017

 This symposium has been designed to facilitate interactions between world leaders from Brazil and other countries, and between established researchers and young students/ scientists including undergraduates, graduates, and postdocs from Brazil and elsewhere.
 This will catalyze future interactions between Brazilian groups and those from other countries.
 The first ISFUS (ISFUS 2014), held in São José dos Campos, SP, Brazil has thus far resulted in the publication of more than 30 collaborative articles, including papers in leading journals such as ISME Journal and Environmental Microbiology, as well as a special issue of Current Genetics that was devoted to ISFUS 2014, which published 18 papers.

 ISFUS 2017 will offer a unique education opportunity and interdisciplinary insights for undergraduate and graduate students as well as to postdocs, mid-career researchers, and university professors in the context of fungal stress.
-This symposium is also registered at Universidade Federal de Goias as graduate course work where the masters and PhD students can take this course work as graduate credits.
-There are eight primary undercurrents within the symposium, though these are not mutually exclusive:
+This symposium is also registered at Universidade Federal de Goias (ppgbrph and ppgmtsp) as graduate course work where the masters and PhD students can take this course work as graduate credits.
+There are nine primary undercurrents within the symposium, though these are not mutually exclusive:

 Fungal biology in extreme environments;